NextGenCMB/delensalot/README.md

 ## interactive mode

 delensalot supports interactive mode.
-See `delensalot/notebooks/examples/` for guidance.
+See `first_steps/notebooks/` for or tutorials.